Parcel-NExT/Parcel_NExT/Parcel Open Standard/README.md

     },

-    "proceduralSteps": [ // For procedural context, we just need (un)conditional jump, and variable read/write
+    "proceduralSteps": [ // For procedural context, we just need jump; The (un)conditions and variable read/write are handled inside flow control implementation using attribute values
-        // The first valid option is taken as next step {
+        // The specific path to take is determined by implementation {
-            "condition" : "",
+            "pathName" : "",
-            "nextNode":
+            "nextNode": "<Node Name>"
         },
     ]
 }